 This is what leadership mentoring does for prospective leaders.
 It provides them with a forum for setting, discussing and disecting a path to leadership with someone who has walked that path before.

-We all like to think of our journey as absolutely unique, and while there are of course some unique elements (including you), there are a far more similarities and shared experiences between your path to X or Y, and someone else path to that same destination.
+We all like to think of our journey as absolutely unique, and while there are of course some unique elements (including you), there are far more similarities and shared experiences between your path to X or Y, and someone else path to that same destination.

 Because of this fact of life, many of the leadership challenges the leaders of tomorrow will face — the leaders of today have faced.